cs4rl/editorial-and-production/editorial-guide.md

     Roadmap’.
 LIBER, 2 July 2018.
     [](https://doi.org/10.5281/zenodo.1303002https://doi.org/10.5281/zenodo.1303002).

-1. List references in alphabetical order at end of text.

 1. For any additional details please contact the Co-Editors-in-Chief: Simon Worthington (<simon.worthington@tib.eu>) or Thomas Kaarsted (<thk@bib.sdu.dk>).

 1. Author and editor profiles.
 ORCID ORCID iD: followed by 16 digit number and not URL as commonly used.
 No full stop or comma after ORCID iD or e-mail as to not interfere with both.
-Link to both and make links active in Gdoc.
-See example: Section editor Jitka Stilund Hansen, DTU Library, Technical University of Denmark, ORCID iD: [0000-0002-5888-1221](https://orcid.org/0000-0002-5888-1221) e-mail: jstha@dtu.dk
+Link to both and make links active.

+See example: By Jitka Stilund Hansen, DTU Library, Technical University of Denmark, (ORCID iD: [0000-0002-5888-1221](https://orcid.org/0000-0002-5888-1221)).

 1. Refer to sections numbers as Section #1 or Section #2.